rzn0/repostn-t/README.md

 ## How it Works (Briefly)

 1.  **Event Listener:** The bot listens for new messages (`on_message`).
+If a message starts with the command prefix, it processes it as a command (`!setalertchannel`).
-2.  **Media Check:** It checks if the message contains supported image, GIF, or video attachments/embeds.
+2.  **Media Check:** If not a command, it checks if the message contains supported image, GIF, or video attachments/embeds.
-3.  **Download:** It downloads the media content into memory (or temporarily to disk for video processing).
+3.  **Download:** It downloads the media content into memory.
 4.  **Hashing:**
-    *   **Images/GIFs:** Calculates a perceptual hash (pHash) of the image (or the first frame of a GIF) using `ImageHash` and `Pillow`.
+    *   **Images/GIFs:** Calculates a perceptual hash (pHash) using `ImageHash` and `Pillow`.
-    *   **Videos:** Extracts the first frame using `OpenCV` (requires FFmpeg backend), converts it to an image, and calculates its pHash.
+    *   **Videos:** Extracts the first non-black, middle, and last frames using `OpenCV`, converts them, and calculates their pHashes.
-5.  **Database Query:** It queries the SQLite database (`db/repost_hashes.db`) for existing hashes within the same server (guild) that are visually similar (Hamming distance <= `SIMILARITY_THRESHOLD`).
+5.  **Database Query:** It queries the SQLite database for existing hashes within the same server (guild) that are visually similar (Hamming distance <= `SIMILARITY_THRESHOLD`), ordered by timestamp.
 6.  **Action:**
+    *   **If a similar hash is found:** It calls the `handle_repost` function.
+    *   **Inside `handle_repost`:**
+        *   It first checks the database (`guild_config` table) to see if an alert channel has been configured for this server.
+        *   **If NOT configured:** It sends a temporary "Setup Required" message to the channel where the repost occurred and takes no further action.
-    *   **If a similar hash is found:** It replies to the new message, linking the original post, and deletes the new message (requires `Manage Messages` permission).
+        *   **If configured:** It attempts to fetch the configured alert channel, validates permissions, sends the alert message there (mentioning the user, linking the original), and then deletes the repost message from its original channel (requires `Manage Messages` permission there).
-    *   **If no similar hash is found:** It adds the new hash, message details, and timestamp to the database.
+    *   **If no similar hash is found:** It adds the new hash(es), message details, and timestamp to the database (`media_hashes` table).

 ## Limitations

 *   **Perceptual Hashing Isn't Perfect:** While good, pHash can occasionally have:
     *   **False Positives:** Flagging two different but visually simple/similar images as reposts.
-    *   **False Negatives:** Missing reposts if the image/video is heavily edited, cropped significantly, mirrored, or has large overlays added.
-The `SIMILARITY_THRESHOLD` needs tuning for your server's content.
+    *   **False Negatives:** Missing reposts if the image/video is heavily edited (cropped significantly, mirrored, large overlays, heavy filters).
+The `SIMILARITY_THRESHOLD` needs tuning.
-*   **Video Processing:** Only the **first frame** of a video is analyzed.
-Videos that are reposted but trimmed to start at a different point will likely not be detected.
-Robust video fingerprinting is computationally expensive and complex.
+*   **Video Processing:** Analyzes only keyframes (first non-black, middle, last).
+Won't reliably detect reposts of heavily trimmed videos, sped-up/slowed-down videos, or videos with significant filters/overlays applied differently across frames.
+It's not full video fingerprinting.
 *   **Resource Usage:** Processing images and especially videos requires CPU and RAM.
-Running on very low-resource devices (like older Raspberry Pi models) with high message volume might lead to performance issues or delays.
-OpenCV can be resource-intensive.
+OpenCV and hashing multiple frames can be resource-intensive on low-power devices or high-traffic servers.
 *   **SQLite Scalability:** SQLite is simple but may become slow on extremely large servers with millions of stored hashes.
-A different database (like PostgreSQL) might be better for massive scale.
 *   **Ephemeral Media:** Doesn't handle media that disappears quickly (e.g., certain image hosts or edited messages where the original attachment is removed before processing).
+*   **Setup Requirement:** Bot functionality is paused until the mandatory setup command is run.

 ## Contributing